-Figure 1.2.
-Percentage of persons under age 65 years without health insurance coverage, by age group and sex: United States, January-September 2005
+Figure 1.3.
+Age-sex-adjusted percentage of persons of all ages without health insurance coverage at the time of interview, by race/ethnicity: United States, January-March 2006

-NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, State Children's Health Insurance Program (SCHIP), State-sponsored or other government-sponsored health plan, or military plan at the time of the interview.
+NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, State Children's Health Insurance Program (SCHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of the interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service such as accidents or dental care.
-The analyses excluded 649 persons (1.0%) with unknown health insurance status.
+The analyses excluded 237 persons (1.2%) with unknown health insurance status.
 The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
 The resulting estimates of persons not having health insurance coverage are generally 0.1-0.2 percentage points lower than those based on the editing procedures used for the final data files.
+Estimates are age-sex adjusted using the projected 2000 U.S. population as the standard population using three age groups: under 18 years, 18-64 years, and 65 years and over.